MacaPecha/devsite-docs/guides/in-person-payments/qr-code/pre-requisites.en.md

 > IMPORTANT
 >
 > * You can generate up to 10 test accounts at the same time.
 Because of that, we recommend to save email and password for each one.
-> * Test users expire after 60 days of no activity on Mercado Pago.
+> * Test users expire after 60 days of no activity on Mercado Libre.
 > * To make test payments we recommend to use low amounts.
 > * Both buyer and seller should test users.
 > * Use test cards, because is not possible to withdraw money.